John Sharp (British Army officer): Military career

 Sharp was educated at Repton School and Jesus College, Cambridge.
 He was commissioned into the Royal Artillery in 1938.
-He served in World War II with 5th Medium Regiment and then with 4th Regiment, Royal Horse Artillery.
-Along with many other officers he was awarded the Military Cross in 1942 and a bar to the MC in 1943, both "in recognition of gallant and distinguished services in the Middle East."
-He went to the Staff College at Quetta in India in 1944 and then became Personal Liaison Officer to Field Marshal Bernard Montgomery in 1945.
+He served in the Second World War with 5th Medium Regiment and then with the 4th Regiment, Royal Horse Artillery.
+He was awarded the Military Cross in 1942, and a bar to the award in 1943, both "in recognition of gallant and distinguished services in the Middle East."
+He went to the Staff College, Quetta, in India in 1944 and then became Personal Liaison Officer to Field Marshal Sir Bernard Montgomery in 1945.

-After the War he became an instructor at the Royal Military Academy, Sandhurst in 1947 advancing to Military Assistant to the Commander-in-Chief, Far East Land Forces in 1955.

-He became Commanding Officer 1st Regiment Royal Horse Artillery in 1959 and Commander 11th Infantry Brigade Group in 1961.
-He went to the Imperial Defence College in 1963 and then became Commandant of the Royal School of Artillery at Larkhill in 1964.
-He was appointed General Officer Commanding 2nd Division within British Army of the Rhine in 1966 and Commandant of the Staff College, Camberley in 1967.
+After the war Sharp became an instructor at the Royal Military Academy, Sandhurst, in 1947, advancing to Military Assistant to the Commander-in-Chief, Far East Land Forces in 1955.
+He became commanding officer of the 1st Regiment Royal Horse Artillery in 1959 and commander of the 11th Infantry Brigade Group in 1961.
+He went to the Imperial Defence College in 1963 and then became commandant of the Royal School of Artillery at Larkhill in 1964.
+He was appointed General Officer Commanding 2nd Division in the British Army of the Rhine in 1966 and commandant of the Staff College, Camberley, in 1967.

-He was General Officer Commanding I Corps in 1970, Military Secretary in 1972 and lastly Commander-in-Chief, Allied Forces Northern Europe from 1974 up to his death in Oslo on 15 January 1977.
-In that capacity he had to deal with threats to Europe's Northern Flank from the Soviet Union.
+Sharp was General Officer Commanding I Corps in 1970, Military Secretary in 1972 and lastly Commander-in-Chief, Allied Forces Northern Europe from 1974 up to his death in Oslo on 15 January 1977.
+In that capacity he had to deal with threats to Europe's northern flank from the Soviet Union.

 Cricket

-Sharp played first-class cricket for Leicestershire and Cambridge University in five matches between 1937 and 1946.
+Sharp played first-class cricket for Leicestershire and the University of Cambridge in five matches between 1937 and 1946.
 His father, Aubrey Sharp, was a cricketer of greater renown, appearing in first-class cricket for Leicestershire between 1908 and 1935 and captaining the team in 1921 and part of 1922.